pabloelt/risk-scoring-for-a-neobank-company/README.md

 4. According to the company’s historical data, 30-month loans are performing better.
 These should be promoted, and additional products in this category could be considered.

-### Sales forecasting model
+### Risk scoring model

+In this project, we have developed a risk-scoring model to predict the Expected Loss (EL) associated with a new loan application.
+To achieve that, three key risk parameters are considered:

+* **Probability of Default (PD):** This measures the likelihood that a borrower will default, based on an internally assigned credit rating.
+* **Exposure at Default (EAD):** This indicates the amount of outstanding debt at the time of default.
+* **Loss Given Default (LGD):** This metric represents the percentage of the loan exposure that is not expected to be recovered if a default occurs.

+To estimate these risk parameters, three predictive machine learning models are developed.
+For the PD model, a logistic regression algorithm is used since high interpretability and auditability are required at this stage in the financial sector.
+On the other hand, for estimating the EAD and LGD models a LightGBM algorithm is finally selected due to its superior performance.
+The predictions from these models are then combined to calculate the EL for each loan transaction.
+To calculate this value, the following formula is applied:

+$$
+EL[$] = PD \cdot P[$] \cdot EAD \cdot LDG,
+$$

+where P is the loan principal, i.e., the amount of money the borrower whises to apply for.

+a first one for the Probability of Default (PD), a second one for the Exposure at Default (EAD), and a third one for the Loss Given Default (LGD).
+A logistic regression algorithm is used to create the PD model since high interpretability and auditability are required in the financial sector.
+On the other hand, for estimating the EAD and LGD models a LightGBM algorithm is finally selected due to its superior performance.

-In this project, we have developed a robust recursive forecasting model based on a set of machine learning algorithms for sales prediction.
+robust recursive forecasting model based on a set of machine learning algorithms for sales prediction.
 This model analyzes each product-store combination individually and tailors the algorithm to predict demand for the next 8 days.
 LightGBM, with standard hyperparameters, was identified as the best option for predictive performance.
 The model was tested with new data from December 2015, yielding satisfactory results, with a mean absolute error of approximately 4.73.

 This forecasting model will help to reduce warehouse costs and stock-outs, significantly boosting the company's performance and profitability.